Montavilla Schools Music Fund

 To bolster music education in our schools, MJF created the Montavilla Schools Fund (MSMF).
 MJF earmarks a portion of each ticket sold to this fund.
 Our four neighborhood public schools then have the opportunity to apply for grants funded by these proceeds.
 The grants help teachers develop unique, robust music programs.
 We envision children and youth in these programs performing music supported with MSMF funds in varied settings throughout the community for years to come.

-In 2016, MSMF granted $2,000 to Bridger, Creative Science, and Vestal schools.
+In 2018, MSMF granted $2,500 to Bridger, Creative Science, Harrison Park, and Vestal schools.
 These grants funded general music classes, purchased instruments needed to start a pop music ensemble, paid for guitar lessons, and subsidized the cost of summer music camp for those in need.
 “The joy of music is something that every student should have the opportunity to experience,” said Vestal Elementary Principal Emily Glasgow.

-In 2017, MSMF created an independant grants selection committee charged with selecting a single award winner from four proposals, one from each of Montavilla’s neighborhood schools.
-The winner of this year’s top grant, Creative Science School, will be awarded $1,000, made possible with proceeds from 2016 festival ticket sales.
-The grant will help ensure that CSS can provide music classes for it’s Kindergarten through 5th grade students.
+In 2017, MSMF created an independent grants selection committee charged with selecting a single award winner from four proposals, one from each of Montavilla’s neighborhood schools.
+The winner of this year’s top grant, Vestal School, will be awarded $750, made possible with proceeds from 2017 festival ticket sales.
+The grant will fund an jazz artist residency project at Vestal School this fall.

 Community business sponsors make MJF and MSMF possible